 Let me drag the State from Fields section to Location Section.
 You can do this by dragging State to Location section, or simply check mark the State column.

 Next, let me add the Sales Amount to Size section.
 Now you see the size difference in the bubbles

 Next, let me add Country Name to the Tool tip section.
 Now, if you hover-over any bubble will show you the information about the Country, State, and its Sales Amount

 Let me add Country Name to the Legend section.
 As you can see, color of bubbles are changed based on the country they represent.

-To demonstrate the Color Saturation section, we added the Order Quantity to the Color Saturation section.
+To demonstrate the Color Saturation section of a Power BI map, we added the Order Quantity to the Color Saturation section.
 As you can see from the below screenshot, color of each circle has changed as per the Order Quantity.
 Remember, you can’t use the Legend and Color Saturation at the same time.

-Let me do some quick formatting to this Map
+Let me do some quick formatting to this Power BI Map

 NOTE: I suggest you to refer Format Maps article to understand the formatting options.